oze4/workerpoolxt/readme.md

 }

 // ->
+// Job 3 will encounter an error has failed with error : ErrorPretendException : something failed
 // Job 1 will pass has passed successfully
-// Job 3 will fail has failed with error : ErrorPretendException : something failed
-// Job 2 will fail has failed with error : context deadline exceeded
+// Job 2 will timeout has failed with error : context deadline exceeded
 ```